CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Discussion

 \section{Discussion}

 \paragraph{Limitations:} Like other NeRF-based methods, \oursshort{} currently relies on posed images of specific scenes such as road intersections, limiting its direct applicability to unseen environments.
 However, we anticipate enhanced generalizability with the increasing deployment of cameras around populated areas, such as traffic cameras at intersections.
-Additionally, handling very complex dynamics with an extremely large number of actors still poses a challenge for our method, requiring careful fine-tuning to balance comprehensive dynamics modeling against accuracy.
-Potentially stronger models in the near future may offer a promising avenue for further enhancements in this regard.
+Additionally, handling very complex dynamics with an extremely large number of actors still poses a challenge for our method, requiring per-scene optimization to balance comprehensive dynamics modeling against accuracy.
+Potentially stronger models in the near future may offer a promising avenue for further enhancements in this regard. \paragraph{Conclusion:} We present \oursshort{}, a novel method for probabilistic 3D scene forecasting from partial observations.
+By employing a Pose-Conditional VAE, a NeRF conditioned on the learned posterior, and a mixture density network that forecasts future scenes, we effectively model, predict, and plan in complex environments with state and dynamics uncertainty in a POMDP.
+We further demonstrate the capabilities of our method in simulated autonomous driving scenarios.
+Overall, \oursshort{} offers an intuitive framework to perceiving, forecasting, and acting under uncertainty that could prove invaluable for vision-based algorithms in unstructured environments.